Jbleezy/BO2-Reimagined/README.md

 * Fountain portal automatically active
 * Navcard table automatically crafted
 * Players can no longer get into the corner next to Juggernog
+* Fixed hint strings on buildables when purchased

 #### Borough
 * Tunnels disabled